SafeG3Ar/gid-planner/README.md

 Anna:
 - Styling
-- Implementing Sign In and Sign Up functionality
-- Implementing Dashboard functionality
+- Continue to Implement Dashboard functionality with Allysandra
 - Functionailty of each page

 Alyssandra: